HL7/carin-bb/input/pagecontent/index.md

 <p>This implementation guide describes the CARIN for Blue Button® <sup>[<a href="#ftn.id1" name="id1">*</a>]</sup> Framework and Common Payer Consumer Data Set (CPCDS), providing a set of resources that payers can display to consumers via a FHIR API.
 See the <a href="toc.html">Table of Contents</a> for more information.</p>

+<p class="new-content">Where possible, new and updated pre-publishing content are highlighted with green text and background or pages marked with a comment in a similar style to this one for the convenience of reviewers of this STU Update Peer Review - <strong>This highlighting will be removed prior to publication</strong></p>

 <a name="authors"> </a>
 ### Authors
 <ul>